LionKimbro/chassis2024/README_helloworld.md

 What is ```chassis2024.basicrun```?
 It's one of the built-in infrastructure package that ships with chassis2024.

-Chassis 2024 programs are assembled from *infrastructure.*  Infrastructure basically means: memory allocations, and steps that must be followed, and followed in a particular order.
-Infrastructure is all about *following steps* and *keeping promises*.
-Mainly Chassis 2024 concerns itself with the promises of: "step B will happen after step A, but  before step C."
+Chassis 2024 programs are assembled from *infrastructure.*  Infrastructure basically means: memory allocations, and steps that must be followed, and followed at a particular time.

 What ```chassis2024.basicrun``` does, is that *after everything else is set up,* it will call a *```run()```* function.